SVijayB/Lock_Unlock_A_Computer_Using_RFID/README.md

 Once you are done adding the library, you are all set up for editing the code.

+To find the UID code for the further steps, please refer to the [UID_identification](docs/UID_identification.md).

 The first change you have to do is modify your `UID number`.

 <img src="https://i.ibb.co/1q8qRjt/SS1.png" alt="SS1" border="0">